TRACC Programme MB-PhD

 The TRACC MB-PhD programme is available to students who are currently undertaking an intercalated medical degree (MB-ChB) at the University of Edinburgh or the University of Glasgow.
 External candidates can be considered only in exceptional circumstances and should consult with the Programme administrator before applying.
 Particular attention will be paid during the selection process to prior experience of scientific research (e.g. from intercalated degrees and summer research studentships).

 Important Dates for Admission

 2021 Entry in Edinburgh

-MB-PhD Expression of Interest: preferably before 13 January 2021 (expressions of interest should be send by e-mail to email@example.com )
+MB-PhD Expression of Interest: expressions of interest should be send by e-mail to firstname.lastname@example.org

 Start of (optional) summer mini-projects: June 2021